 The Radio Ink Hispanic Radio Conference brings together leaders in the Hispanic radio community and experts in Hispanic advertising and media for a comprehensive overview of opportunities and strategies within this rapidly transforming sector.
-The 2017 conference will be held March 28-29 at the Hyatt Regency Pier Sixty-Six in Fort Lauderdale.
+The 2018 conference will be held March 13-14 at the Intercontinental Hotel in Doral (Miami, FL).

 This conference will inspire stations, brands, advertisers, media companies, and those working in Hispanic radio and inform them about how to best take advantage of current opportunities.
 Not only will this conference reveal strategy and tactics to increase investment by advertisers into the Hispanic radio sector, it will empower and arm troops selling Hispanic radio with the data and tools necessary to increase advertising and ensure advancement within this highly regarded demographic.

 “Hispanic radio is kind of a microcosm of both the industry and the populations it serves,” said Radio Ink Publisher Deborah Parenti.
 “From its launch in 2007, the Hispanic Radio Conference has aimed to embrace all of those facets with an agenda that spotlights the opportunities, addresses the challenges, and unites the leadership of Hispanic radio.
 We are excited and proud to work with the Hispanic radio industry again in presenting the 2017 Hispanic Radio Conference in Fort Lauderdale.”

 Over the past few decades, the Hispanic radio landscape has evolved significantly.
 No longer a regional specialty, Hispanic radio formats have cropped up nationally as general-market radio companies are recognizing the value of Hispanic programming, and of serving Spanish-language radio in all formats, for all demographics.